jorystewart/trashman/readme.md

 ﻿# TrashMan is a cross-platform CLI tool for managing the Recycle Bin on Windows and Trash on Linux.

+---
+Trashman requires the .NET 8 runtime, but can be compiled into a standalone executable as well.

+---

 `trashman delete` moves files and/or directories to Recycle Bin/Trash.
 It accepts both absolute and relative paths and supports globbing.
 It is recursive by default.